webplatform/docs/tutorials/mobile_viewport/index.md

 browsers, there may no longer be any need to use zoom controls to access different portions of the page.
-To disable the browser's default double-tap and pinch-zoom gestures and ensure that content appears at the proper magnification level, apply the following
+To disable the browser's default double-tap and pinch-zoom gestures and ensure that content appears at the proper magnification level, apply this viewport:
-viewport:

  &lt;meta name="viewport" content="width=device-width, initial-scale=1, user-scalable=no" />